Did you know that the Glenfinnan Viaduct attracts more than 300,000 visitors every year?

 In the popular summer months, the Jacobite train runs twice a day from Fort William to Mallaig and back again.

-Also bear in mind that these exact times will differ if there are delays to the service.
+Bear in mind that these exact times will differ if there are delays to the service.

 There are two main viewpoint areas at the Glenfinnan visitor centre.